irmen/raycaster/Readme.md

 The program uses just built-in Tkinter for the GUI and display, and Pillow to load the textures and provide a pixel image display.

-Tip: try using Pypy3 to run this (instead of CPython).
-It will *greatly* improve the performance and can actually result in a very smooth frame rate.

 ## Todo